WilleGyr/AV_City_Comparison/README.md

 | `volume_factor` | `length × width × height` | Bigger boxes = more presence. |
 | `lidar_density_factor` | `num_interior_pts` per cuboid | High point counts mean the actor is well-resolved. |

-[`sensor_render.py`](sensor_render.py) loads the feather files for one log, walks each timestamp, projects every 3D cuboid into the chosen camera using the intrinsics + ego→sensor extrinsics, draws the 8 box edges plus a short label, scores the frame, and streams everything to disk via `imageio[ffmpeg]`.
+[`sensor_render.py`](sensor_render.py) loads the feather files for a selected log, walks each timestamp, projects every 3D cuboid onto the chosen camera view using the intrinsics + ego→sensor extrinsics, draws the 8 box edges plus an optional label, scores the frame, and streams everything to disk via `imageio[ffmpeg]`.

 [`extract_data.py`](extract_data.py) skips the image and projection work — it only needs